Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	Chromedriver was used to collect html data from the website and BeautifulSoup was used to extract parts of the data that we needed.

-•	The first piece of information that was needed was the url endpoint for each city to obtain weather data from the tables.
+•	The first piece of information that was needed was the URL endpoint for each city to obtain weather data from the tables.
 This was done by scraping the endpoints.

 •	The following code was used to obtain data from the tables of average weather data.
 An empty dataframe titled average_monthly was created to hold the scraped data.
-A for loop was created to cycle through the urls and the pandas function .read_html() was used to collect the data from the tables on the page.
+A for loop was created to cycle through the URLs and the pandas function .read_html() was used to collect the data from the tables on the page.
 A column was added to include the name of the city.
-This was done by splitting the url string using the pandas function .split(“/”), and then indexing the component containing the name of the city.
+This was done by splitting the URL string using the pandas function .split(“/”), and then indexing the component containing the name of the city.

 average_monthly = pd.DataFrame()

-for url in url_list:
+for URL in url_list:
     main_url = "https://www.usclimatedata.com" + url
     tables = pd.read_html(main_url)
     df_1 = tables[0]